CyberFriend6/CyberFriend6/README.md

 **`Software Engineering`** **`Generative AI`** **`Game Development`**

 Motivated self-learner and classroom-educated programmer looking for internship opportunity to further develop my professional skills and experience in Software Engineering.
 I am proficient in C++ and Python.
 My favorite IDE is VS Code for its customizable configuration and adaptive work environment.
+My hobby is game development in ROBLOX (Check out my game Reborn!
+X releasing for testing in December 2025!)
 <p align="left">

 <a href="https://www.linkedin.com/in/sitwour-lor-21b615260">